timcdlucas/translucent_interpretable_ML_review/translucent.md

 -->

 While there are many different ways you could classify machine learning models, one that is useful for discussions of interpretability is to split models into three groups: i) parametric, statistical models, ii) non-parametric statistical models and iii) non-statistical, non-parametric models.

 i) Parametric, statistical models include many models commonly used by biologists.
-They are parametric because their functional form, or the shapes that the relationships between covariates and response variables can take are defined in advance.
-They are statistical because they will include some kind of likelihood function that relate the model to probabilities.
+They are parametric because their functional form (the shapes that the relationships between covariates and response variables can take) are defined in advance.
+They are statistical because they will include some kind of likelihood function that makes the model probabilistic.
 Therefore generalised linear models are included in this category; the functional forms are defined before hand (linear terms, squared terms, interaction terms etc.) and the model is fitted by maximum likelihood which finds the parameters that are most likely given the predefined likelihood function for the response variable.
-However, if we recall the definition of machine learning from the first paragraph, the emphasis of fitting these models in a machine learning is prediction accuracy rather than estimating parameters to accurately reflect the real world.
+However, if we recall the definition of machine learning from the first paragraph, the emphasis of fitting these models in a machine learning context is prediction accuracy rather than estimating parameters to accurately reflect the real world.
-A common technique to improve prediction is regularisation that biases parameter estimates (towards zero in the case of a linear model) to give a simpler model.
+A common technique to improve prediction is regularisation that biases parameter estimates (towards zero in the case of a linear model) to give a simpler model and avoid overfitting.
-Methods for regularisation of linear models include the LASSO and other penalties [@tibshirani1996regression; @zou2005regularization; @xu2017generalized; @fan2001variable], as used by maxent [@maxent] for example, stepwise selection [@hocking1976biometrics], or Bayesian priors putting a bias towards zero [@park2008bayesian; @liu2018bayesian; @carvalho2009handling]. ii) Non-parametric, statistical models are fitted in a formal statistical framework as above the functional form is not defined in advance.
+Methods for regularisation of linear models include the LASSO and other penalties [@tibshirani1996regression; @zou2005regularization; @xu2017generalized; @fan2001variable], as used by maxent [@maxent] for example, stepwise selection [@hocking1976biometrics], or Bayesian priors putting a bias towards zero [@park2008bayesian; @liu2018bayesian; @carvalho2009handling].

+ii) Non-parametric, statistical models are fitted in a formal statistical framework as above the functional form is not defined in advance.
 Instead, flexible curves are fitted.
 This group includes splines (and GAMs which combine splines and other linear terms) and Gaussian processes [@rasmussen2004gaussian].
 These methods retain the principled uncertainty estimates due to being statistical.
 Furthermore, while the non-parametric components are often not represented by a small number of interpretable parameters, they are often controlled by a small number of hyperparameters.
 If these hyperparameters are fitted in an hierarchical framework (as is common) then they are can be interpreted with associated uncertainty.

-Finally, non-statistical, non-parametric methods encompass many more algorithmic methods such as decision trees (and ensembles of trees like Random Forests [@breiman2001random] and boosted regression trees [@elith2008working; @friedman2001greedy]).
+iii) Finally, non-statistical, non-parametric methods encompass many more algorithmic methods such as decision trees (and ensembles of trees like Random Forests [@breiman2001random] and boosted regression trees [@elith2008working; @friedman2001greedy]).
 The group that a given model should be classed in can be subtle.
 For example, a neural network can be fitted by maximum likelihood if defined with a probabilistic loss function (a Bernoulli likelihood for classification for example) which would place it in the statistical, non-parametric group.
-However, a neural network with the same architecture but with a non-probabolistic loss function (such as a hinge loss) would be placed in the non-statistical, non-parametric group.
+However, a neural network with the same architecture but with a non-probabilistic loss function (such as a hinge loss) would be placed in the non-statistical, non-parametric group.

 <!--
 7. a note on image analysis and deep learning